kyrsjo/MiniScatter/README.md

 These set the target thickness, the physics list, the number of events to generate, and wether to display a GUI after running the specified number of events.
 To see the available options, run:
 > ./MiniScatter -h

 To generate 100000 events, using physics list QGSP_BERT_HP, on a target 1.0 mm thick, run:
 > ./MiniScatter -t 1.0 -p QGSP_BERT_HP -n 100000

+The Python script analyzer.py is used to read the produced .ROOT files, display some plots, and make a rough analysis.
+It can for example be symlinked into the "plots" subfolder.
+It is ran as:
+> python analyzer.py rootfile1.root rootfile2.root ...